1989 Nickel Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 2004 - Present

-The auction records from 2004 to present reveal fascinating patterns in 1989 nickel valuations at the highest grade levels.
+Auction records spanning from 2004 to the present reveal fascinating patterns in how collectors value 1989 nickels at the highest grade levels.

-While condition grade typically drives value, the data shows that rarity can outweigh numerical grade superiority.
-The 1989-D graded MS-64 commands the highest realized price at $1,610, surpassing even higher-graded specimens, suggesting exceptional scarcity at this specific grade threshold.
+A striking insight from the data is that rarity can outweigh raw numerical grade.
+The 1989-D graded MS-64 achieved the highest realized price in the series at $1,610, surpassing higher-graded specimens — a clear sign that exceptional scarcity at a specific grade threshold matters more than just a bigger number on a slab.

-At the same time, Philadelphia mint nickels dominate the top tier, appearing five times in the top ten, which indicates stronger collector demand for P-mint specimens in premium condition.
+Philadelphia mint specimens dominate the top tier, appearing five times in the top ten results.
+This indicates stronger collector demand for P-mint examples in premium condition, likely reflecting the greater difficulty of finding sharply struck Philadelphia coins with Full Steps.

 Also Read: Top 60+ Most Valuable Buffalo Nickels Worth Money